Searchbreed

 See Wisdom Panel

-Toy Poodle questions, answered
+Toy Poodle questions, answered.

-How long do Toy Poodles live?
+How long do Toy Poodles live?+

 Toy Poodles typically live 14-18 years.
 Good nutrition, regular vet care, and weight management are the three biggest factors in reaching the top of that range.

-How big do Toy Poodles get?
+How big do Toy Poodles get?+

 Adult Toy Poodles typically weigh 4-6 lbs and stand 6-10 inches at the shoulder.
 That makes them a toy breed.

-How much exercise does a Toy Poodle need?
+How much exercise does a Toy Poodle need?+

 Toy Poodles are a moderate-activity breed.
 Plan on 45-90 minutes of walks and play per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-What health problems do Toy Poodles commonly have?
+What health problems do Toy Poodles commonly have?+

 Toy Poodles are most prone to: patellar luxation, progressive retinal atrophy, Legg-Calvé-Perthes disease, dental disease, epilepsy.
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

-Are Toy Poodles hard to groom?
+Are Toy Poodles hard to groom?+

 Toy Poodles need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their curly coat doesn't shed much but mats easily — professional grooming is usually necessary.

-What should I feed a Toy Poodle?
+What should I feed a Toy Poodle?+

-Tiny but brilliant. ~200-350 kcal/day.
-Dental care is the #1 priority.
+Tiny but brilliant.
+Calorie needs vary with age, size, and activity; dental care is the #1 priority.
 Key nutrients to look for: dental support, omega-3.

-Are Toy Poodles good for first-time owners?
+Are Toy Poodles good for first-time owners?+

 Toy Poodles are generally suitable for first-time owners with basic commitment.
 They're intelligent, agile, alert.
 Plan for consistent training from day one.

-Ask Barkly about your Toy Poodle
+Ask Searchbreed about your Toy Poodle

 Get personalized answers about food, health, and care.